 Digital Art websites.
-The following is a list of some of the top digital art creation programs that can be used by educators and students to produce a broad range of educational artworks such as stunning graphics, icons, banners, brochures, posters, pictures, vector arts, and many more.
+The following is a list of some cool drawing websites and of the top digital art creation programs that can be used by educators and students to produce a broad range of educational artworks such as stunning graphics, icons, banners, brochures, posters, pictures, vector arts, and many more.
 No matter how skilled you are at drawing, sketching, or painting, using these tools will undoubtedly assist you and your pupils in releasing the latent creative potential that lies inside.
 The list is not exhaustive; for example, sophisticated programs like Adobe Photoshop and Adobe Illustrator, which I will discuss in a subsequent article, are missing from the list.

 Digital Art Websites for Teachers and Students